-I’ve found interesting photos of National Brewery in its earlier years, which emphasize points made in the coda.
-Hence, this post serves as a kind of coda to the coda.
+I’ve found interesting photos of National Brewery in its earlier years, which emphasize points in the coda, hence this post serves as a coda to the coda.

-For clarity, my intention was and is not to trace brewery history in modern Israel, i.e., from 1948.
+For clarity, my intention was and is not to trace brewing history in modern Israel, i.e., from and after 1948.
 Not that this wouldn’t be a valuable exercise, but lacking Hebrew makes it problematic.

 I did the first National Brewery post as an epilogue, a summing up of the history I delineated to ’48.
 Its first beer, brewed by a Czech, was typical of the quality pilsener style that had prestige in the Thirties.
 Even its equipment was 1930s plant or earlier, fetched half a world away in New York where once it powered the storied Fidelio Brewery.

 This is an image, via Wikipedia Commons (public domain), that shows aging tanks at National Brewery in 1964.
 The tanks appear to hold 177 hl.

 Note the handsome wood construction, which appears well-maintained.
 The stray planks on the right may be for maintenance.
 The iron cradles look venerable, and I’d think it’s a safe bet that these tanks once served Fidelio Brewery, possibly originating before Prohibition.

 1964 is only a dozen years after National Brewery was founded, on the plain between Netanya and Tel Aviv.
 The tanks are probably those installed in 1952.